loechel/praesentationen/plone-and-python-community.rst

     Remember Plone is 15 years old

-    Plone has survived the departure of its founders, of lot of its first generation
+    Plone has survived the departure of its founders, and of a lot of its first generation.

-    Rarely do 0.01 % of all open source communities or projects last that long
+    Very rarely do open source communities or projects last that long.

     So why?